logzio/logz-docs/_source/user-guide/log-shipping/faqs-logs.md

 {:.info-box.important}
 <!-- info-box-end -->

-This information is also available in the Logz.io Docs **Ship your data** section, in the [placeholder](https://docs.logz.io/shipping/log-sources/json-uploads.html).
+This information is also available in the Logz.io Docs **Ship your data** section, in the [Upload JSON logs](https://docs.logz.io/shipping/log-sources/json-uploads.html) topic.

 ### Continuous shipping